-Where name is the name entered for the user-defined calibration as specified in the PCDMM software.
+with name the name given to the user defined calibration as specified in PCDMM software.
 The display will alternate every 3 seconds between the standard and user-defined calibration.

-7.3.4 Serial Port
+3.3.4 Serial Port

-The DMM600 serial port is used for direct connection to the serial port of a computer using a 9-pin serial cable.
+The DMM600 serial port is used for direct connection to the serial port of a computer using a 9-conductor cable.
 The port should be kept covered with the plastic cover to protect from damage when not being used.
 PCDMM is the interface software.

-7.4 Water Content Measurement
+4. Discussion of Water Content Measurement with DMM600

-7.4.1 Gravimetric and Volumetric Water Content
+4.1 Discussion of Gravimetric and Volumetric Water Content